15 Best Rome Instagram Spots for Stunning Photos

 3. Colosseum

-The next best spot is facing the entrance on the western side of the Colosseum, located on Via dei Verbiti (photo nr.
-2 below).
+Another great angle is on the western side, facing the main entrance, along Via dei Verbiti.
 This is probably the hardest place to shoot because it gets crowded quickly, so it’s worth starting your morning there.

 4. Arch of Constantine

-Right next to the Colosseum, you’ll find another impressive landmark – the Arch of Constantine.
-It’s free to visit and it makes for a great photo backdrop with its intricate details and stunning architecture.
+Right next to the Colosseum, you’ll find the Arch of Constantine, one of the most impressive triumphal arches in Rome.
+It’s free to see and makes a great photo spot, especially if you like architectural details.

 Location on Google Maps: Arch of Constantine